csswizardry/csswizardry.github.com/_posts/2024-09-13-optimising-for-high-latency-environments.md

 This tells the browser that `https://website.com` is allowed to make requests of the listed method types, and with the listed headers.

-Once this has taken place—all pure latency—the browser can finally make the actual request which carries an `Accept-Version: 1.0` that the earlier preflight had asked about.
+Once this has taken place — all pure latency — the browser can finally make the actual request which carries an `Accept-Version: 1.0` that the earlier preflight had asked about.